Poent/esp-env-sensor/README.md

 ## Supabase Schema Setup

 The firmware sends environmental samples to a `readings` table and operational telemetry to a `device_events` table.
-You can create both tables (and enable anonymous inserts from the default `anon` key) by executing the SQL below inside the Supabase SQL editor.
+You can create both tables (and enable inserts using your project's public API key) by executing the SQL below inside the Supabase SQL editor.
 Re-run the block if you redeploy into a fresh Supabase project.

 ```sql
 -- Enables gen_random_uuid() for the device_events primary key.